 The principle treatment at the clinic is Acupuncture and Chinese herbal medicine, however the incorporation of Naturopathy and Nutritional medicine is also used on an ongoing basis through your acupuncture treatments.

-Imbalances may occur from the time of puberty with conditions such as PCOS, polycystic ovarian syndrome and endometriosis or begin at a later stage of your life, with known causes such as; coming off the pill, following an IVF drug cycle, after the birth of a child or suffering a miscarriage.
+Imbalances may occur from the time of puberty with conditions such as PCOS and endometriosis, or begin at a later stage of your life with known causes such as; coming off the pill, following an IVF drug cycle, after the birth of a child or suffering a miscarriage.

 Could stress be impacting your hormones?